-- Identify the social and environmental impacts of the sub-component and related activities. - Suggest suitable mitigation measures for identified impacts at the planning, designing, and implementation stage of the sub-projects and eliminate or reduce their adverse impacts if any. - Propose environmental monitoring program to ensure that mitigation measures are implemented during the subprojects execution and timely corrective actions are taken where required, and

-Propose the institutional arrangements required to implement and monitor the ESMP.
+- Identify the social and environmental risks of the sub-component and related activities. - Suggest suitable mitigation measures for identified risks at the planning, designing, and implementation stage of the sub-projects and eliminate or reduce their severity if any. - Propose environmental monitoring program to ensure that mitigation measures are implemented during the subprojects execution and timely corrective actions are taken where required, and - Propose the institutional arrangements required to implement and monitor the ESMP.